Can Tyvek Be Used On Interior Walls? (Solved)

 Does Tyvek Only Transmit Water Vapor One Way?

-Tyvek’s ability to let water vapor pass through is one of the crucial features that determines why it shouldn’t be used on interior walls.
+Tyvek’s ability to let water vapor pass through is crucial in determining why it shouldn’t be used on interior walls.

-From the above description of what will happen when Tyvek is used on interior walls, you may be wondering, does this product transmit water vapor one way?
+From the above description of what will happen when Tyvek is used on interior walls, you may wonder, does this product transmit water vapor one way?

-Out of the many construction materials made, Tyvek is undeniably one of the most innovative.
+Tyvek is undeniably one of the most innovative construction materials made.
 A membrane that is water-repellent and permeable is indeed a work of art.

-When you check how Tyvek is designed, the front surface works by ensuring liquid water doesn’t pass through.
+When you check how Tyvek is designed, the front surface ensures liquid water doesn’t pass through.
 It’s therefore water-repellent.
 The back material enables vapor to pass through.

 From the manufacturer’s description, Tyvek only allows vapor to be transmitted one way.
 But from a scientific point of view, if Tyvek can let moisture pass through from the back.